What is an Oregon Eviction Notice or Notice to Quit?

 Oregon Eviction Notice FAQs

 Under normal circumstances, yes, and you may use an Oregon Eviction Notice (specifically known as a Notice to Pay Rent or Quit) to start the process.
 However, due to COVID-19, some limitations and protections have been established for tenants who have not been able to pay rent.
-Although the federal eviction moratorium imposed by the Centers for Disease Control and Prevention expires on July 31, the state and municipal governments in Oregon can maintain their own standards for evictions.
+Although the federal eviction moratorium was blocked, the state and municipal governments in Oregon can maintain their own standards for evictions.
 Keep up with the current guidelines for Oregon or consult a lawyer for more specific advice.

 In order to evict a tenant from an Oregon rental property, you are required to deliver them a Notice of Eviction first.
 Some of the circumstances in which you may need to use one are: